MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

  * they differ in the official documentation: *nn/\_HOST* vs *hdfs*, ...
  * they are the same in Cloudera documentation: hdfs/\_HOST vs *hdfs*, ...
 * when cross-realm authentication is needed
-* when support for more principals is needed (another Hadoop addon, ...)

 <a name="https"></a>
 ###Enable HTTPS